PrateekAgarwal20/react-redux-boilerplate/README.md

 * Usage
   * Making a new page
   * Adding CSS
+  * Adding a state changing action
   * Adding MongoDB Integration
-  * Adding an state changing action
 * Stack Used